Resolving Conflict in Decision-Making for Autonomous Driving: Impact of Conflict

 Figure \ref{intro_figure_image} demonstrates the default setup for the lane change experiment; both cars start next to each other in adjacent lanes, travelling at the speed limit.
 Car 1 (Orange) can either choose to change lanes ahead (LCA) of Car 2 (Purple), or change lanes behind (LCB).
-Car 2 can either Give Way (GW) to allow Car 1 to perform the lane change ahead, or else they can continue (C).
-Car 1 would prefer to merge ahead of Car 2, but Car 2 would prefer not to give way, which would prevent Car 1 from merging ahead (this is captured in the reward matrix defined in Figure \ref{intro_figure_table}).
-If Car 1 believes they are the leader, they will optimise for the equilibrium $(LCA,GW)$, whereas, using the same assumption, C2 will optimise $(LCB,C)$.
+Car 2 can either Yield (Y) to allow Car 1 to perform the lane change ahead, or else they can continue (C).
+Car 1 would prefer to merge ahead of Car 2, but Car 2 would prefer not to yield, which would prevent Car 1 from merging ahead (this is captured in the reward matrix defined in Figure \ref{intro_figure_table}).
+If Car 1 believes they are the leader, they will optimise for the equilibrium $(LCA,Y)$, whereas, using the same assumption, C2 will optimise $(LCB,C)$, resulting in the action pair $(LCA,C)$ being executed.
 As these equilibria do not match, we conclude the game is in conflict.

 All $J_{a}, a \in A_{i} \cup A_{-i}$ in this experiment have common features incentivising the vehicles to get into the right hand lane as early as possible, and to drive at the speed limit as much as possible.
-These features all have the same weight, so that neither agent's cost function gives them more of an incentive to reach their objective than the other.
-The remaining feature penalises an agent $i$ for being ahead of agent $-i$ if agent $i$ is expected to give way.
+These features are weighted the same $\forall a \in A_{i} \cup A_{-i}$, so that neither agent's cost function prioritises their objective over the other's.
+The remaining feature penalises an agent $i$ for being ahead of agent $-i$ if agent $i$ is expected to yield.
 This is given as

 The weights of all features are fit experimentally, and all features have positive non-zero weight.\